Prag8855/aab/content/guides/lost-keys.md

 - **Give a key to a trusted friend**
     If you lock yourself out, you can call your friend instead of a locksmith.
 - **Get [liability insurance](/glossary/Haftpflichtversicherung)**
     It covers the cost of replacing all the locks, and it costs less than 5€ per month.
 Liability insurance is the most important insurance to have - 85% of Germans have it.[^3] [This guide](/guides/haftpflichtversicherung) explains why it's so important.
-[Feather](/out/popsure-haftpflichtversicherung), [GetSafe](/out/getsafe-haftpflicht) and [Luko](/out/coya-haftpflichtversicherung) offer liability insurance for under 5€ per month.
+[Feather](/out/popsure-haftpflichtversicherung) and [GetSafe](/out/getsafe-haftpflicht) offer liability insurance for under 5€ per month.
 They cover lost keys for rented apartments, and they speak English.
 - **Get [household insurance](/glossary/Hausratversicherung)**
     Some policies cover the cost of a locksmith.
 Use [Tarifcheck](/out/tarifcheck-hausrat) to find a home contents insurance that covers locksmiths.
-[Feather](/out/feather-hausrat) and [Luko](/out/coya-hausratversicherung)'s household insurance cover locksmiths,[^1] and they speak English.
+[Feather](/out/feather-hausrat)'s household insurance cover locksmiths,[^1] and they speak English.

 [^0]: [stern.de](https://www.stern.de/wirtschaft/news/schluesseldienst-betrug--rechnung-ueber-1240-euro-fuer-einmal-tuer-aufmachen-8485766.html), [reddit.com/r/berlin](https://old.reddit.com/r/berlin/comments/hlohza/looks_like_i_got_scammed_of_400_euros_by/)
 [^1]: [de.luko.eu](https://de.luko.eu/service/tipps/12-tipps-fuer-die-hausratversicherung/#3.-haus--und-wohnungsschutzbrief-mit-schlusseldienst-inklusive?)